Oege-Sietse van Lingen: Thailand

 On May 30, 2025, Van Lingen was officially presented by Thai League 1 club Chonburi FC.

+During the 2025–26 season, he made 32 appearances in all competitions, scoring 12 goals and providing 7 assists for a total of 19 goal contributions.
+He finished the season as the club's top scorer and top assist provider, and was subsequently named in the club's Best XI.

 Electrocuted

-On February 15, 2025, Van Lingen was named Man of the Match in a 0-3 away win against Pattaya United, where he scored one goal and provided an assist.
-However, after the match, things went terribly wrong when he grabbed a faulty microphone during an interview and was electrocuted by high voltage.
+On February 15, 2025, Van Lingen was named Man of the Match in a 0–3 away win against Pattaya United, where he scored one goal and provided an assist.
+However, he grabbed a faulty microphone during a post-match interview and was electrocuted by a high-voltage current.
 He feared for his life but survived the incident and quickly recovered.

 After missing only one match, he returned to the field and immediately made an impact as a substitute in the away match against league leaders Ayutthaya United.
-Within two minutes, he provided an assist and later scored the equalizer, resulting in a 2-2 draw.
+Within two minutes, he provided an assist and later scored the equalizer, resulting in a 2–2 draw.
 Following this event, he earned the nickname "Electric Man."